-In presenting this thesis in partial fulfillment of the requirements for a Master of to borrowers under the rules of the library.
+In presenting this field study in partial fulfillment of the requirements for an Education Specialist degree at Austin Peay State University, I agree that the library shall make it available to borrowers under the rules of the library.
 Brief quotations from this thesis are allowable without special permission, provided that accurate acknowledgment of the source is made.

-Arts degree at Austin Peay State University, I agree that the library shall make it available granted by my major professor, or in his absence, by the head of Interlibrary Services when, in the opinion of the proposed use of the material is for scholarly purposes.
-Any copying or use of the material in this thesis for financial gain shall not be allowed without my written permission.
+Permission for extensive quotation from or reproduction of this field study may be granted by my major professor, or is his absence, by the head of Interlibrary Services when, in the opinion of the proposed use of the material is for scholarly purposes.
+Any copying or use of the material in this field study for financial gain shall not be allowed without my written permission.